Governance

 Janet Kuijt, Vice-Chair (Fernie)

 Janet is grateful for a path that has allowed her to be involved in running Kootenay Mountain Adventures – summer nature camps, Backcountry Pursuits – summer & winter backcountry trips and School District 5 K-9 outdoor educational programming on the traditional homelands of the Ktunaxa.
 Being and learning in nature is a passion she is honoured to share by supporting the important connections between community, classrooms and the great outdoors.
-Her current role is Vice Principal at Ecole Isabella Dicken School in Fernie BC.

 Faye O’Neil, Director (?aqam)

-Jill Jennings, Treasurer (Kimberley)
+Jill Jennings, Director (Kimberley)

 Carrie Rickards, Director (Invermere)